BinaryMuse/battlenet/README.md

 Use
 ===

 In general, the API is split into several sub-modules, each corresponding to an entity in Blizzard's API.
 For example, methods for using the Realm Status API are located in the module `Battlenet::API::Realm`.
 Methods on the module allow you to fetch certain information about the given entity.
 Arguments passed to the methods allow you to specify query string parameters.
-As an example, here are some sample API calls and the URL they translate into.
+As an example, here are some sample API calls and the URLs they translate into.

     Battlenet::API::Realm.status
      # => "http://us.battle.net/api/wow/realm/status"